xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vget.md

  <no data>  <no data>  susan@example.com   12345678
 ```

-## Case 2: Vector of names
+## Case 2: Vector of Names

-Names are specified as character vectors or scalars. `Y` must be either:
+Names are specified as character vectors or scalars. `Y` must be one of the following:

-* a single name.
-In this case, the result `R` is the value of that name in the source namespace.
+* a single name: `R` is the value of that name in the source namespace.
-* a single enclosed name.
-In this case, the result `R` is also the value of the name, but enclosed.
+* a single enclosed name: `R` is also the value of the name, but enclosed.
-* a single enclosed name-value pair, which is a two-element vector consisting of a character vector name and a fallback value for that name.
-In this case, the result `R` is the value of the name, or the fallback value in case the name has nameclass 0.
+* a single enclosed name-value pair, which is a two-element vector consisting of a character vector name and a fallback value for that name: `R` is the value of the name, or the fallback value in case the name has nameclass 0.
-* a nested vector where each item is either a name, or a name value pair.
-In this case, the result `R` is a vector with the same length as `Y`, with the values from the corresponding names, or fallback values.
+* a nested vector where each item is either a name, or a name value pair: `R` is a vector with the same length as `Y`, with the values from the corresponding names, or fallback values.

 <h3 class="example">Examples</h3>